 - Norwich City (champions)

-Check here to keep track of the 2020-21 English Football League Playoffs.
+We kept track of the 2020-21 English Football League Playoffs here.

 Relegated from the Championship to League One